Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

 How To Avoid Excess Fat Storage

-Another top tip for avoiding fat storage is not eating between the hours of 8 pm to 8 am or at least for twelve hours through the night.
+Another top tip for avoiding fat storage is not eating between 8 pm to 8 am or at least for twelve hours through the night.

 If the body regularly fasts for twelve hours overnight, it enables the liver to burn fat more efficiently.